JoshuaDavid/paulichess/README.md

 Work in progress.
+Based on [this proposal](https://blog.plover.com/games/double-chess.html).
 Will update when playable.